pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ### Response

-Returns PNSignalResult:
+The signal() operation returns a PNSignalResult:

-- getTimetoken() (int): Timetoken when the signal was sent.
+- getTimetoken() → int: Timetoken when the signal was sent.

 ## Subscribe

 ### Receive messages

-Receive messages and events via event listeners (single entry point for messages, signals, and events across all subscribed channels).
-Add listeners before subscribing.
+Receive messages and events via event listeners.
+See Event Listeners (/docs/sdks/php/api-reference/configuration#event-listeners).

 ### Description

-Creates an open TCP socket and listens on specified channels.
-Requires subscribeKey at initialization.

-Newly subscribed clients receive messages published after subscribe() completes.
+Creates an open TCP socket and listens for messages on specified channels.
+You must initialize with subscribeKey.
+By default, you receive messages published after subscribe() completes.

-- Subscribe call is blocking until:
+Subscribe call is blocking and will block until:
-  - A message arrives (message callback),
+- A message is published (message callback).
-  - A presence event arrives (presence callback),
+- A presence event is received (presence callback).
-  - A status event is triggered (status callback).
+- A status event is triggered by the SDK (status callback).

-- Throw PubNubUnsubscribeException from within callbacks to exit the subscribe loop.
+Throw PubNubUnsubscribeException inside any callback to exit the loop.

-Unsubscribing from all channels resets the last-received timetoken, which may cause gaps and message loss vs. switching channels without fully unsubscribing.
+Unsubscribing from all channels resets the last-received timetoken and may cause gaps leading to message loss.

 ### Method(s)

+To Subscribe to a channel you can use the following method(s) in the PHP SDK:

 ```
 `1$pubnub->subscribe()